-✓ Long Term Performance Based Compensation We award a significant portion of our long-term incentive compensation in the form of performance-based restricted stock units, which vest over a three-year period only upon the achievement of specific goals for EPS and total shareholder return.
-With a three-year vesting period, we hope to more closely align our Named Executive Officers' incentives with the long-term interests of shareholders. ✓ Lack of Gross-Up In 2011, we amended all employment agreements to eliminate: • Tax gross-ups on severance benefits;• Tax gross-ups on perquisites;• The ability of executives to voluntarily terminate, without good reason, their employment within 12 months of a change in control and be entitled to severance benefits; and• Non-prorated performance-based equity awards upon a change in control contingent on actual company performance. ✓ Clawback Policy We have a Bonus Recoupment which provides our Board with authority to recover a bonus, other incentive payout or equity awards paid to any executive officer in the event there is a material restatement of the Company's financial results. ✓ Reasonable Retirement Benefits For those Named Executive Officers covered under the Defined Benefit Pension Plan, we provide supplemental benefits only to the extent that there have been reductions in benefits due to limitations under the Internal Revenue Code. ✓ Rigorous stock ownership guidelines Named Executive Officers are required to own certain minimum amount of stock depending upon their salary, as described on page 47. ✓ Hedging Prohibition Policy Our policy prohibits our Directors, Named Executive Officers, and other key executive officers from hedging the economic interest in the Company securities that they hold. ✓ Responsible Employee Ownership We prohibit Company personnel, including the Named Executive Officers, from engaging in any short-term, speculative transactions with respect to Company securities, including purchasing securities on margin, engaging in short sales, buying or selling put or call options, and trading in options. ✓ Internal Pay Equity We consider a person's responsibilities, skill level, and effort in relation to other similarly-situated Named Executive Officers when making compensation determinations. ✓ A Well-Informed Compensation Committee Compensation Committee uses tally sheets that provide information as to all compensation that is available at target performance levels to our Named Executive Officers. ✓ Independent Compensation Consultant The Compensation Committee engages a consultant for aid in determining executive compensation that does not provide any services to management. ✓ Risk Based Compensation Our Compensation Committee oversees the ongoing evaluation of the relationship between our compensation programs and risk. ✓ Annual Risk Assessment The Compensation Committee annually reviews the risk associated with executive compensation. ✓ Shareholder Advisory Vote Each year, shareholders provide an advisory "say on pay" vote.
+✓ Long Term Performance Based Compensation We award a significant portion of our long-term incentive compensation in the form of performance-based restricted stock units, which vest over a three-year period only upon the achievement of specific goals.
+With a three-year vesting period, we hope to more closely align our Named Executive Officers' incentives with the long-term interests of shareholders. ✓ Lack of Gross-Up In 2011, we amended all employment agreements to eliminate: • Tax gross-ups on severance benefits;• Tax gross-ups on perquisites;• The ability of executives to voluntarily terminate, without good reason, their employment within 12 months of a change in control and be entitled to severance benefits. ✓ Clawback Policy We have a Bonus Recoupment which provides our Board with authority to recover a bonus or other incentive payout paid to any executive officer in the event there is a material restatement of the Company's financial results. ✓ Shareholder Advisory Vote Each year, shareholders vote provide an advisory "say on pay" vote. ✓ Rigorous stock ownership guidelines Named Executive Officers are required to own certain minimum amount of stock depending upon their salary, as described on page 48. ✓ Hedging Prohibition Policy Our policy prohibits our Directors, Named Executive Officers, and other key executive officers from hedging the economic interest in the Company securities that they hold. ✓ Responsible Employee Ownership We prohibit Company personnel, including the Named Executive Officers, from engaging in any short-term, speculative transactions with respect to Company securities, including purchasing securities on margin, engaging in short sales, buying or selling put or call options, and trading in options. ✓ Internal Pay Equity We consider a person's responsibilities, skill level, and effort in relation to other similarly-situated Named Executive Officers when making compensation determinations. ✓ A Well-Informed Compensation Committee Compensation Committee uses tally sheets that provide information as to all compensation that is available at target performance levels to our Named Executive Officers. ✓ Independent compensation consultant The Compensation Committee engages a consultant for aid in determining executive compensation that does not provide any services to management. ✓ Risk Based Compensation Our Compensation Committee oversees the ongoing evaluation of the relationship between our compensation programs and risk. ✓ Annual Risk Assessment The compensation committee annual reviews the risk associated with executive compensation.

-We encourage you to read this Compensation Discussion and Analysis for a detailed discussion and analysis of our executive compensation program, including information about the fiscal 2015 compensation of the Named Executive Officers.
+We encourage you to read this Compensation Discussion and Analysis for a detailed discussion and analysis of our executive compensation program, including information about the fiscal 2017 compensation of the NEOs.

-Review of 2015 Advisory Vote on Executive Compensation
+Review of 2017 Advisory Vote on Executive Compensation

-At our 2015 Annual Meeting, our shareholders had the opportunity to provide an advisory vote on the compensation paid to our Named Executive Officers, or a "say-on-pay" vote.
-Over 95% of the votes cast by our shareholders were in favor of the compensation provided to our Named Executive Officers.
+At our 2017 Annual Meeting, our shareholders had the opportunity to provide an advisory vote on the compensation paid to our NEOs, or a "say-on-pay" vote.
+Ninety-five percent of the votes cast by our shareholders were in favor of the compensation provided to our NEOs.
 Accordingly, the Compensation Committee generally believes that such results affirmed shareholder support of our approach to executive compensation and did not believe it was necessary to, and therefore did not, make any significant changes to our executive officer compensation program or pay for performance philosophy solely in response to the vote.
-In addition, in recognition of the shareholders' majority preference expressed at the 2011 meeting, the Compensation Committee recommended and the Board approved an annual non-binding "say-on-pay" vote to occur at the meeting (see page 64), so that any shareholder concerns about executive pay can be acknowledged and considered in the timeliest manner.
+In addition, in recognition of the Board's and shareholders' majority preference expressed at the 2017 meeting, the Compensation Committee recommended, and the Board approved, an annual non-binding "say-on-pay" vote to occur at the meeting (see page 63), so that any shareholder concerns about executive pay can be acknowledged and considered in the timeliest manner.
 The Compensation Committee will continue to consider the results from this year and future advisory votes on executive compensation.